-\star 42-60 in one discipline (with the minimum number of credits specified by the discipline), including no more than \star 12 at the junior level (except when required in a discipline with a performance component or in an interdisciplinary program that requires junior courses from several different disciplines) and including a minimum of $\star 9$ at the 300- and 400-level, of which at least $\star 3$ must be at the 400-level.
-Normally no more than $\star 60$ in one discipline will be credited towards the degree.
-In some cases, a major may also require courses in one or more disciplines outside the major; these may be prerequisites for specific courses in the major and/or courses supporting the major in a more general way (up to a maximum of $\star 24$).
+\star 42-60 in one discipline or approved interdisciplinary area (with the minimum number of credits specified by the discipline or approved interdisciplinary area), including no more than \star 12 at the junior level (except when required in a discipline with a performance component or in an interdisciplinary program that requires junior courses from several different disciplines) and including a minimum of \star 9 at the 300- and 400-level, of which at least \star 3 must be at the 400-level.
+Normally no more than \star 60 in one discipline will be credited towards the degree.
+In some cases, a major may also require courses in one or more disciplines outside the major; these may be prerequisites for specific courses in the major and/or courses supporting the major in a more general way (up to a maximum of \star 24).